 - Your exercise becomes visible and actionable in real time.
 Normally, when you miss a workout, you miss it.
 But missing once and then again are not visible.
 You don’t “see” yourself missing, you just miss and then, perhaps, miss again and again.
 Personally, before the Fitbit, my workouts became almost invisible except for accumulating guilt when I missed them.
 With the Fitbit, you can see your daily exercise results from the minute you wake up and check it.
 And you can see your cumulative exercise as the day progresses.
 The first point here is that what is visible, i.e., your exercise, or lack thereof, is actionable in real time.

 - Little things build daily momentum for your exercise.
 If you have a good start on the day, say, you were active at home, went by the grocery store to pick up a few things.
-Then, you went to Lowe’s to do some shopping for your garden and wandered all around the big box.
 On a morning like that, you might, without thinking about it, get 4,000 steps (about the equivalent of 2 miles) without thinking about exercise at all.
 That little bit of visible success is motivating for most and encourages us to focus on walking farther during the rest of the day.
 On the other hand, if you sat at your desk all morning, hardly moving, you might have only 1,200 steps at lunch.
 That’s a good incentive to walk somewhere a good distance away for lunch, if possible.
 The second point is that the little things that we do or do not do over the course of a day can help us stay active or get active during the rest of the day.

 - Daily success helps build momentum for the current week’s exercise.
 In addition to your daily “scores,” the Fitbit tracks your progress on a weekly basis.
 If you check your app, you will know every day, how many steps you have walked over the past week or month or longer.
 For example, if your daily goal is 6,000 steps per day and your weekly score is 40,000 steps on the last day of the week, you know you need to step it up on the current day to keep your cumulative pace at 42,000 steps per week.
 If you are not in the greatest of shape and just getting started, 42,000 steps per week might be a good goal.
 The Fitbit app shows your last seven days in a graph in relationship to your daily goal.
 The app also tracks week-to-date total steps.
 And you can look back at your history for as long as it has accumulated.
 Unlike invisible and lost workouts, if you know exactly where you stand, you can take action and keep exercise momentum this week or any week.
 The Fitbit also sends you encouraging messages as you approach your daily goals and congratulatory messages if you achieve them.